Sunset (2018 film): Plot

 1913, Budapest, in the heart of Europe.
 The young Irisz Leiter arrives in the Hungarian capital with high hopes to work as a milliner at the legendary hat store that belonged to her late parents.
 She is nonetheless sent away by the new owner, Oszkár Brill.
 While preparations are under way at the Leiter hat store to host guests of uttermost importance, a man abruptly comes to Irisz looking for a certain Kálmán Leiter.
 Refusing to leave the city, the young woman follows Kálmán's tracks, her only link to a lost past.
 Her quest brings her through the dark streets of Budapest, where only the Leiter hat store shines, into the turmoil of a civilization on the eve of its downfall.

 Production

-Development

 The film received €5 million from the Hungarian National Film Fund and the project is produced by Gabor Sipos and Gabor Rajna through Laokoon Filmgroup.
 Sunset is being sold and co-produced by French outfit Films Distribution.
 The film is expected to get support also from Eurimages.

-Casting

 Juli Jakab, who plays the protagonist of the film, was chosen among more than 1,000 Hungarian actresses.

-Filming

 Shooting took place between 12 June and 2 September 2017 in Hungary.

-Release
+Release and reception

 Sunset premiered in competition at the 75th Venice International Film Festival on 2 September 2018.
 The film was released in Hungary on 27 September 2018.

-Reception

 On Metacritic the film has a weighted average score of 65 out of 100 based on 23 critic reviews, indicating "generally favorable reviews".